ctgchris/ctgchris/README.md

 CS Student @ UMD
 -------------

 I'm a third-year Computer Science student at the University of Maryland - College Park.
-I've recently been self-teaching myself full stack development and am now an active member in school organizations such as Hack4Impact & Bitcamp.
+I've recently been self-teaching myself full stack development and am now a part of the Hack4Impact-UMD Club as a student software engineer building software for NPOs.

 * 🌍  I'm based in Germantown, MD
 * 🖥️  See my portfolio at [My website](http://ctgchris.github.io/portfolio/)